 Tai Chi For Balance

 Central equilibrium is where the body is centrally aligned and in a stable position.
 It is the foundation on which all Tai Chi stances and movements are based upon.
 When postures are based on central equilibrium the body aligns with heaven and earth, as a result we gain better balance.
 Having strong core strength that involves the muscles and joints of the hips, knees and ankles increases our sense of balance.
-Tai Chi helps improve balance because it targets all the physical components needed to stay upright.
+Tai Chi helps improve balance as it targets all the physical components needed to stay upright.
 Leg strength, flexibility, range of motion and reflexes all of which tend to decline with age.

 What is natural balance?